Juniper/jccm/readme.md

 - **CLI Command Shortcut:** Custom CLI command shortcuts can be added and accessed through the context menu of the remote shell terminal for the device.
 - **Syntax Highlight:** Junos syntax and CLI terminal output are automatically highlighted, making it easier to spot configuration changes.
 - **Configuration Set Navigation:** Easily navigate and compare configuration sets with intuitive diff tracking and navigation controls.
+- **Junos Configuration shortcut:** Custom Junos configuration shortcuts can be created and accessed from the context menu in the device inventory window.

 ## Bastion Host Proxy Support